ksclarke/jiiify-presentation/README.md

     git clone https://github.com/ksclarke/jiiify-presentation.git
     cd jiiify-presentation
+    git fetch origin
+    git checkout -b v3 origin/v3
     mvn install

 To build the Javadocs, from the command line, run: `mvn javadoc:javadoc`

 ### Contact

 If you encounter a problem or would like to make a suggestion, please feel free to open a ticket in the project's [issues queue](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issue Queue").
+Please specify which branch or version you're using.